realworldocaml/book/en/variables-and-functions.md

 - : float = 25.1327412287183449
 ```

-It's important not to confuse this sequence of let bindings with the
+It's important not to confuse a sequence of let bindings with the
 modification of a mutable variable.
-How would `area_of_ring` be
+For example, consider how
-different, for example, if we had instead written this purposefully
+`area_of_ring` would work if we had instead written this purposefully
-confusing bit of code:
+confusing bit of code.

 ```ocaml
 # let area_of_ring inner_radius outer_radius =